onnx/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.Binarizer"></a><a name="ai.onnx.ml.binarizer">**ai.onnx.ml.Binarizer**</a>

-  Maps the values of the input tensor by either 0 or 1, element-wise, based on the outcome of a comparison against a threshold value.
+  Maps the values of the input tensor to either 0 or 1, element-wise, based on the outcome of a comparison against a threshold value.

 #### Version